adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 whenever we're doing _anything_ with a binary search tree anywhere in the tree, what we're dealing with _is itself a binary search tree_.

-Our linked-list insert method is recursive in the same way.
-If you want to insert a value into a list, which is a `Node`, check to see if we're at the end of the list--i.e., if its `next` property is null: if it is, make a new `Node` with that value and set it as the value of `next`.
-Otherwise, just call `insert` on the value of `next`.
-This helps us understand how to change this method for use with binary search trees.

 What makes insertion into a binary search tree different is that, because there are `left` and `right` nodes instead of a `next` node, there has to be a rule determining when to choose which way to go (left or right).
 The rule is simple: